christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/Finding_USB_Port_Name.md

 A typical port name for macOS is `/dev/tty.usbserial-1410`

 If you cannot find a port with this type of format, it might be that you have to install the driver for the board manually.
 The [ch340g-ch34g-ch34x-mac-os-x-driver](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver) can be downloaded and installed using [Homebrew](https://brew.sh) (a package manager for Mac).
-Follow the installation instrucitons, or ask for help.
+Follow the installation instructions, or ask for help.